farhannaza/IP-Protection/README.md

 ### Create Folder
 1. Locate your desired file location
-- remarks
+- Use this to find your way through the terminal:-
-- cd - Change Directory.
+- cd .. - Change directory.
-- ls - list all file in the directory.
+- ls - List all file in the directory.
-- mkdir - make new directory.
+- mkdir nameOfYourFile - Make new directory.